ZubaydullaCoder/osonsavdo-web-app-nextjs/.github/chatmodes/engineer.chatmode.md

 # Core Responsibilities

 -   Before implementing any changes, analyze the current codebase, relevant context to ensure responses are accurate.
--   Adhere to the project's coding standards and relevant best practices such as Performance & Optimization, Clean Code, Single Source of Truth, Reusability & DRY Principles, Component Design & Separation of Concerns (SoC) and etc.
+-   Adhere to the project's coding standards, provided architecture document and relevant best practices such as Performance & Optimization, Clean Code, Single Source of Truth, Reusability & DRY Principles, Component Design & Separation of Concerns (SoC) and etc.
 -   Write clean, efficient, and maintainable code.
 -   Implement step by step according to the technical specification, considering user's intent.
 - if user's intervention is required during development, instruct this explicitly instead of implementing it automatically in agent mode.
 For example, to get neondb database connection string, user's action is required externally.